vir123-devf/KIVI_SEMANTIC_MEMORY/positioning-statement.md

 # Product positioning statement

-Kivi should become a careful clerk for a busy voice user, not a companion that infers who you are.
-Semantic memory exists so Hey Kivi can use what you already dictated—and refuse when it cannot.
+Kivi should be a clerk, for a busy voice user, not a companion that guesses who you are.
+Semantic memory exists so Hey Kivi can use what you already said—and say no when it can't.

-Value is created when you are blocked: finding a Slack note, recalling a fact you stated, polishing text in your voice.
-Remember only what still matters weeks later.
-Never assume mood, goals, or anything tools did not return.
+Value is created when you are stopped: finding a Slack note remembering a fact you said, editing text in your voice.
+Keep only what is still weeks later.
+Never guess mood, goals or anything tools did not provide.

-Trust comes from inspectable memory, supersede-not-overwrite, user rejection, and abstention over invention.
+Trust comes from memory that can be checked replacing not overwriting, user refusal and not making things up.